 Due to the high cost of housing and low wages, a substantial number of migrant farm workers have difficulty finding affordable, safe, and sanitary housing.
 According to the State Employment Development Department, the average farm worker earned a mean annual income of \$32,000 in 2020.
 This limited income is exacerbated by a tenuous and/or seasonal employment status.
 Determining the true size of the agricultural labor force is difficult.
-For instance, the government agencies that track farm labor do not consistently define farmworkers (e.g. field laborers versus workers in processing plants), length of employment (e.g. permanent or seasonal), or place of work (e.g. the location of the business or field). ~~According to SCAG, it is estimated that 55 City residents were considered farmworkers (employed in farming, fishing, and forestry occupations).
-The US Department of Agriculture's 2017 Census of Agriculture reported that in Riverside County, 11,365 persons were hired farm labor (fulltime), 5,758 persons were employed for 150 days or more, and 5,607 were hired for 150 days or less.~~1 According to SCAG, it is estimated that 55 City residents were considered farmworkers (employed in farming, fishing, and forestry occupations).
+For instance, the government agencies that track farm labor do not consistently define farmworkers (e.g. field laborers versus workers in processing plants), length of employment (e.g. permanent or seasonal), or place of work (e.g. the location of the business or field).
+The US Department of Agriculture's 2017 Census of Agriculture reported that in Riverside County, 11,365 persons were hired farm labor (fulltime), 5,758 persons were employed for 150 days or more, and 5,607 were hired for 150 days or less.1 According to SCAG, it is estimated that 55 City residents were considered farmworkers (employed in farming, fishing, and forestry occupations).